ksh168/smolink-url_shortener/README.md

 # URL_Shortener - smolink

-This project was born out of my curiosity for how URL Shorteners actually work.
+This project was born out of my curiosity for how URL Shorteners work.

 This is a simple **URL shortener** in Flask.